Danielratmiroff/message-my-phone/README.md

-## Find my phone (ESP8266 - IoT)
+## Find my phone

-Small project to send telegram messages to my phone so that I can find it, eventually.

-(not a huge fan of smart watches)
+Quick IoT project based on a ESP8266 board to send telegram messages to my phone so that I can find it, eventually. (not a huge fan of smart watches)